 Disciplining your puppy and correcting their behavior can be a tough job at the beginning.
 But, in the process, it can be rewarding to yourself as well.
 You need to be firm and consistent in disciplining your furry pet to help him retain and memorialize what he needs to learn.

-In correcting or giving praises to your puppy, you must be concrete.
+In correcting or giving praise to your puppy, you must be concrete.
 Be definite in showing him which is which.
 You need to eliminate any confusion on your pet’s part on whether he did the right thing or not.

 It is best to invest your time and attention in supervising and monitoring your puppy.